Retirement Tax Savings Calculator

 | 0% | Above $80,500 | Above $60,375 | Above $40,250 |

-Employer match formulas are treated as planning approximations.
-The common formulas model 100% up to 3% of pay, 50% up to 6% of pay, and a safe harbor style 100% on the first 3% plus 50% on the next 2%.
-Custom match applies a user-entered match percentage to contributions up to a user-entered percentage of pay, then multiplies by the vesting percentage for planning value.
+Employer match formulas are planning approximations.
+The built-in formulas model 100% up to 3% of pay, 50% up to 6% of pay, and a safe harbor style match of 100% on the first 3% plus 50% on the next 2%.
+The custom formula applies a user-entered match percentage to employee contributions up to a user-entered percentage of pay, then applies the vesting percentage for planning value.

 Limitations, Privacy, and Accuracy:

-This is an educational U.S. federal planning estimate for 2026 assumptions.
-It is not tax, legal, payroll, investment, benefits, or filing advice.
-Personal facts, plan documents, state law, payroll coding, timing, rounding, vesting, eligibility, and IRS guidance can change the final answer.
+This calculator is an educational U.S. federal planning estimate for 2026 assumptions.
+It is not tax, legal, payroll, investment, benefits, plan administration, or filing advice.
+IRS guidance, legislation, payroll coding, plan documents, state law, and personal facts can change the final answer.

-- State and local treatment is not looked up.
-The state/local rate is the user's manual assumption and should be verified separately.
+- State and local treatment is not researched automatically.
+The state/local rate is a manual assumption and should be verified separately.

-- IRA phaseout inputs use the income field as MAGI before the contribution.
+- IRA phaseouts and Saver's Credit thresholds use the entered income as MAGI before the contribution.
 Actual MAGI can differ from wages or compensation.

 - Employer match estimates do not replace plan documents, true-up provisions, eligibility rules, vesting schedules, or payroll timing.

-- Ordinary retirement deferrals default to no Social Security or Medicare wage reduction.
-Turn on payroll-tax reduction only for an arrangement where that treatment is verified.
+- Ordinary workplace deferrals default to no Social Security or Medicare wage reduction.
+Enable payroll-tax reduction only when that treatment is verified for the arrangement.

-- Entries are processed in the browser session.
-Exported CSV, DOCX, chart, or JSON files can still contain sensitive income, contribution, tax, and employer-match assumptions.
+- Entries are processed in the browser session while using the page.
+Downloaded CSV, DOCX, chart, or JSON files can still contain sensitive income, tax, contribution, and employer-match assumptions.

 Worked Examples: